rlan/quality-of-life/README.md

 # Quality of Life - A Minecraft Mod

-This is an opinionated mod to improve quality of life in vanilla Minecraft single-player gameplay.
+This is an opinionated data pack to improve quality of life in vanilla Minecraft single-player gameplay.

 See the [wiki](https://github.com/rlan/quality-of-life/wiki) for changes to the vanilla game.